LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

 Querying using Caliper
 ======================

-Caliper is configured and started through the `cali::ConfigManager`.
+Caliper is configured and started through the :kbd:`cali::ConfigManager`.
-The `cali::ConfigManager` is wrapped in a `TimerMgr` singleton class, which has a python interface.
+The :kbd:`cali::ConfigManager` is wrapped in a :kbd:`TimerMgr` singleton class, which has a python interface.
-`TimerMgr` is initialized and started in the `InitTimers` routine which is called in `commandLine()` in ``src/SimulationControl/SpheralOptionParser.py``.
+:kbd:`TimerMgr` is initialized and started in the :kbd:`InitTimers` routine which is called in :kbd:`commandLine()` in ``src/SimulationControl/SpheralOptionParser.py``.
 By default, the Caliper configuration is set to ``spot,mem.highwatermark`` and outputs Caliper files (``.cali``).
 For the default configuration, the Caliper files are named based on what file is being run, for example:
 ::